-- 1. Open the Astroid Launcher and login - 2.
-Select your realm - 3.
-A list of available apps will be listed on the right, select Planning from this - 4.
+1. Open the Astroid Launcher and login

+- 2. Select your realm - 3.
+A list of available apps will be listed on the left, select Planning from this list - 4.
 If you see an Install button click it and wait for the version to install.
 You will know it is installed when you see a LAUNCH button - 5.
 Click the LAUNCH button.
-The version of planning that is installed in your realm will now open - 6.
-Click on the Imports - 7.
-Select the CT image set (SBRT Prostate) from the list of available files for import - 8.
-Ensure that the MR is correct - 1.
-If MR needs to be changed you may edit it by choosing the Edit button to the left - 9.
-Click the Create Patient button to start the import process
+The version of planning that is installed in your realm will now open